 That may be plenty to keep you busy for your next few pages, but we’ve got even more new features on the way.
 Here a quick (and partial) look at what you can expect to see pop up in the drag-and-drop builder in the months to come.

-14 More Things You’ll Be Able to Do with the Leadpages Drag & Drop Page Builder Soon
+14 More Things You Can with the Leadpages Drag & Drop Page Builder

 1. Undo and redo your changes with the click of a button.